 Tommie F. Lynch

 Service Time: Tommie joined the U.S. Army on Oct.
-5, 1941 and spent time at Indio, CA where he did desert training at the Joshua Tree National Monument.
+5, 1941, and spent time at Indio, California, where he participated in desert training at the Joshua Tree National Monument.
 On Dec.
-15, 1941 Tommie was assigned to Co.
-B. of the 773rd Tank Destroyer Battalion.
-The unit trained at Camp Shelby, MS; Camp Young, Indio, CA; Camp Hood, TX and Camp Atterbury, IN.
+15, 1941, Tommie was assigned to Co.
+B of the 773rd Tank Destroyer Battalion.
+The unit trained at Camp Shelby, Mississippi; Camp Young, Indio, CA; Camp Hood, Texas and Camp Atterbury, Indiana.
 On Jan.
-15, 1944 they shipped out to England.
+15, 1944, they shipped out to England.
 The Battalion continued to train and perform support duties for troops passing through on their way to combat.
 On Aug.
-7, 1944 the 773rd crossed the English Channel where they fought and worked their way across France, Luxembourg, Germany and Czechoslovakia.
+7, 1944, the 773rd crossed the English Channel where they fought and worked their way across France, Luxembourg, Germany and Czechoslovakia.
 Tommie would be wounded twice during his time with the Battalion.

-The only information we have about Tommie is from personal letters while he was in England, Luxembourg, and Germany and what little could be reconstructed through the much appreciated efforts of the Military.
-The first time Tommie was injured he was in several hospitals, the last of which was believed to be in England, totaling 28 days.
+The only information we have about Tommie is from personal letters while he was in England, Luxembourg, and Germany and what little could be reconstructed through the much appreciated efforts of the military.
+The first time Tommie was injured he was in several hospitals, the last of which was believed to be in England, for 28 days.
 According to Leroy Lynch, Tommie’s brother, when he became bored with being in the hospital, he checked himself out, crossed the English Channel and rejoined his Battalion where he was wounded a second time.
-The Hospital Admission Card data files for 1942-1945, indicate Tommie was admitted to the hospital on 15 Jan 1945 for Artillery Shell fragments (shrapnel) in his chin.
+The Hospital Admission Card data files for 1942-1945, indicate Tommie was admitted to the hospital on 15 Jan, 1945, for Artillery Shell fragments (shrapnel) in his chin.

 Tommie indicates in a letter home that this is the second time he was wounded.
 On Apr.
-16, 1945 Tommie was sent home to Chickasha, OK and assigned to Borden General Hospital.
-March 4, 1945 he was given 30-day leave, and on Mar.
-27, 1945 Tommie was tragically killed in an automobile accident.
-Tommie achieved the rank of Technician Grade 5 and received credit for Campaigns in Northern France, Rhineland, Ardennes-Alsace, Central Europe.
-His Decorations include the Silver Star for gallantry in action against an armed enemy of the United States (Tommie remained with his tank firing off all remaining rounds allowing his unit to escape).
-A Purple Heart with Bronze Oak Leaf Cluster (denotes second Purple Heart awarded), the Army Good Conduct Medal, the American Defense Medal, the American Campaign Medal, and the European-African-Middle Eastern Campaign Medal, WW II Victory Medal, Army of Occupation Medal.
+16, 1945, Tommie was sent home to Chickasha, OK, and assigned to Borden General Hospital.
+On March 4, 1945, he was given 30-day leave, and on Mar.
+27th, Tommie was tragically killed in an automobile accident.
+He achieved the rank of Technician Grade 5 and received credit for the campaigns of Northern France, Rhineland, Ardennes-Alsace and Central Europe.
+His decorations include the Silver Star, for gallantry in action against an armed enemy of the United States (Tommie remained with his tank firing off all remaining rounds allowing his unit to escape), a Purple Heart with Bronze Oak Leaf Cluster (denotes second Purple Heart awarded) along with the Army Good Conduct, American Defense, American Campaign, European-African-Middle Eastern Campaign and WW II Victory medals.

-I want to thank Tommie's niece Cindy Russell for providing the photographs and information for this write-up.
+I want to thank Tommie's niece, Cindy Russell, for providing the photographs and information used in this tribute.